Alpha Arbutin For Skin: Benefits, How To Use, And Side Effects

 Does alpha arbutin bleach skin?

 Yes, alpha arbutin bleaches the skin slightly and brightens it by reducing melanin production.
-It is a gentle bleaching agent that is an excellent choice for people with sensitive skin because it is less irritating than other bleaching agents.
+If you want to learn how to bleach your skin, this is a light bleaching agent that is ideal for persons with sensitive skin because it is less irritating than other bleaching agents.

 Is alpha arbutin better than retinol?